opencobra/cobratoolbox/docs/fullMATLABStructure.md

 | `map.idAlias` | `s x m` | logical | Logical matrix widh rows=speciesID and columns=speciesAlias |

+### Note:
-Attention: this logical matrix is disabled for the moment for PPI maps.
+This logical matrix is disabled for the moment for PPI maps.
-To be structured as the model and to be comparable, the access to entities has to be adapted for PPI maps...
+To be structured as the model and to be comparable, the access to entities has to be adapted for PPI maps